cyclus/cyclus.github.com/source/module/cycpp.rst

     #pragma cyclus var {'schema': '<my>Famcy RNG here</my>'}
     std::set<int> fibonacci;

-This will override the schema only for the fibonacci state variable.
+This will override the schema only for the Fibonacci state variable.
 For a listing of all code generation functions that may be overridden, please see :ref:`cycpp-table-1`.

 Implementation Hacks
 ---------------------

 The ``impl`` code generation directives exist primarily to be abused.
 Unlike the ``def`` directives, the implementation directives do not include the function signature or return statement.
 The downside of this is that you must provide the function signature and the return value yourself.
 The upside is that you may perform any operation before & after the directive!

 For example, suppose that we wanted to make sure that the flux state variable on the Reactor agent is always snapshotted to the database as the value 42.
-However, we did not want to permenantky atlter the value of this variable.
-This could be achived through the following pattern:
+However, we did not want to permanently alter the value of this variable.
+This could be achieved through the following pattern:

 .. code-block:: c++